 AfB is frequently called on to help with Bhikkhuni transportation.
 This year we have supported:

 Periodically AfB contributes towards the general support of bhikkhuni monasteries and centers.
-This year we have contributed $130 to the Ayya Khema International Buddhist Meditation Center in Sri Lanka.
+This year we have contributed to:

-Ven.
-Dr. Bhikkhuni Kusuma heads the center which is now fully equipped and able to host those interested in meditation, dhamma discussions, Pali chanting and counselling in English and Sinhala.
+Donations this year have totaled $130.
+The center is headed by Ven.
+Dr. Bhikkhuni Kusuma and is now fully equipped and able to host those interested in meditation, dhamma discussions, Pali chanting and counselling in English and Sinhala.